-2.1 Introduction
+3.1.
+Introduction

 One of the several types of wastewater treatment technologies, which are commonly used in the world, is the SBR technology.
-In contrast to a continuous flow plant, in a SBR all treatment processes take place in one single reactor, step after step as illustrated in Figure 1.
+In contrast to a continuous flow plant, in a SBR all treatment processes take place in one single reactor step after step as illustrated in Figure 1.
 The time between the beginning of the fill and the end of the treatment process is called a cycle.
-The SBR technology has a high process flexibility and treatment efficiency, because with the help of modern computeraided control devices (CACD) it is possible to adapt the duration of a cycle, the duration of the different phases (e.g., aerated react, settle) within each cycle and the volumetric exchange ratio (the fraction of the reactor volume, which is removed during draw, and replaced during fill) to the current requirements.
-This especially applies when sensors are used for control purposes.
-For instance, it is possible to vary the duration of the settle phase depending on the sludge settling characteristics.
-Unfortunately, most of the SBR plants are still using fixed time control strategies; until now, measuring devices are predominately only used for monitoring.
+The SBR technology has a high process flexibility and treatment efficiency, because with the help of modern CACD it is possible to adapt the duration of a cycle, the duration of the different steps within each cycle and the volumetric exchange ratio to the current requirements.
+Unfortunately, most of the SBR plants are still using fixed timer based control strategies; until now, measuring devices are predominately only used for monitoring.